What is a Mortgage?

 The Importance of Mortgage Insurance

-Mortgage insurance is often required if you make a down payment of less than 20%.
+Mortgage insurance is often required if you make a down payment of less.
 It protects the lender in case you default on your loan.

 Private Mortgage Insurance (PMI)